SoupyzInc/CanvasDarkMode/README.md

 ## Bugs/Suggestions
 - If you find a bug that isn't already known, please submit it to the [issue tab](https://github.com/SoupyzInc/CanvasDarkMode/issues) and flag it with the bug tag.
 Please provide a photo and description clearly showing the bug. *Be careful not to leak any of your or others personal information: such as grades, names, private messages, etc.*
 - If you would like to suggest a feature that isn't already suggested, please submit it to the [issue tab](https://github.com/SoupyzInc/CanvasDarkMode/issues) and flag it with the enhancement tag.
+- Canvas is used by a lot of schools around the country, some outside the US; and because of that, each school will probably need its own tweaks to function well.
+Unfortunately, changes made to one school's Canvas may affect another school's Canvas.
+So feel free to fork this repo and work off of it as a template, I try to put good comments on everything we touch to make it easy to know what's happening.

 ## Fix List
 Stuff I plan to fix next in order of priority (not absolute).